-American music company founded by Talya Elitzer and Nick Sylvester.
+godmode is an American music company founded by Talya Elitzer and Nick Sylvester.
 We take way-left artists and bring them slightly more to the center.
-Or we take way-center artists and bring them slightly more to the left.
-Forever intrigued by the possibility of somebody who's 'way-right'.
+Or we take way-center artists and bring them slightly more to the left. we draw the line at 'way-right.'

 Born outside Philly to a funk drummer and mother with criminally out-of-tune Wurlitzer 200a.
 Got his start playing trumpet in wedding and bar mitzvah bands, studied computer music at Harvard, and edited for a then tiny website called Pitchfork mostly to get free promos and concert tickets.
 When he moved to New York, Nick fell in with DFA's James Murphy, who taught him how to record, program synths, and listen for music in refrigerator hums.
 Stints as a touring rock drummer, tv writer, ad man, and wine sommelier followed, but making records was the true passion.
 As a producer, Nick is a world builder – making every sound from scratch bespoke to the artists he works with.
 That’s included Shamir, Yaeji, and many others.